RohithKodukula/pic10c/README.md

 The main hinderance in starting the final project was my inability to compile in my Qt environment.
 Emailing back and forth with the TA I had to install Qt several times from scratch.
 This process is detailed above in the "Installation Problems" section.

 Finally started working on the project, starting with the initialization of a board and the ability to add bombs.
 The process of incrementing the neighboring cells took a lot of hard coding cases and probaly could have been done more efficiently.

+### Zoeb's section
+* 06/04/2020 created new branch off master (experimental-zoeb) - working on how to design the ui.
+Current possible ideas include using key sequence edit widget to take input (U for uncover, F for flag) also use stack widget container to display the resulting change (if U is pressed, display either bomb or number, if F is pressed, display flagged graphic)
+  * currently, I am working on how to get all of these widgets connected, I need to make another MainWindow constructor for widgets.
+This turned out to be harder than expected so I am going to create a new branch off of master and work on game functionality.
+* 06/04/2020 created new branch off master (experimental_game_funtionality-zoeb) - going to try and add some more game functionality, like what happens if you press a bomb